 Get Your Refund as Quickly as Possible:

 In these difficult economic times, taxpayers will want their refunds as soon as possible.
 You will get your refund in less than half the time if you e-file, rather than filing a paper return.
-Also, consider direct deposit, you will receive your refund much faster than waiting for a check by mail.
-Joan can assist you to receive your refund in the least amount of time by efiling and direct deposit.
+Also, consider direct deposit; you will receive your refund much faster than waiting for a check by mail.
+I can assist you in receiving your refund in the least amount of time by efiling and direct deposit.

-The Stock Market plummeted, causing retirement accounts, 401(K) s, and other investments to drastically lose value.
-Remember, if you sold stocks at a gain you can only offset these gains by losses that you have actually realized by the sell of your losses.
-You can only deduct $3,000 of your capital losses against your ordinary income, then you carryover your remaining losses.
+Remember, if you sell stocks for a gain you can only offset these gains by losses that you have actually realized by the sale of stocks.
+You can only deduct $3,000 of your capital losses against your ordinary income, then you carryover your remaining losses to future years

 Retirement Accounts:

 Taxpayers can reduce their taxable income by contributing to a traditional IRA or other retirement plans.
-For 2010 the maximum IRA contribution of $5,000 and that depends upon your age and income levels.
-For those over 50 years of age the maximum contribution is $6,000.
+The maximum IRA contribution varies and it depends upon your age and income levels.
+For those over 50 years of age the maximum contribution is greater.

 Earned Income Credit: